More about: MET Museum in New York: Tickets and Tours

 - Open from: April to October

-If after visiting the MET you are left wanting more, don't worry, because art lovers in New York can spend weeks touring its museums.
+If after visiting the MET you are left wanting more, don't worry, because art lovers in New York can spend weeks visiting its museums.
 Some of them are very interesting.
 Here are some tips so you don't miss any of them:

-Nuria's Traveller Tip
+Nuria's Traveler Tip